To complete your project you will at least need these basic tools:

 14.)
 Secure beam by screwing into support.

 15.)
 Fill screw holes with wood putty or color complementing caulk.
-Stain or paint to match beam color.
+Paint to match beam color.

 16.)
 Stand back and admire your work.
 Beautiful!